 Psalm 148 calls upon all creation to praise Yahweh.
 “What a wonderful song this is!
 Look over it again, and note the fact that there is no reference in it, from first to last, to the mercy, or pity, or compassion of God.
 But that is because there is no reference to evil in any form.”
 (G. Campbell Morgan)

-Alexander Maclaren wrote that Psalm 148 continues “a line of thought which runs through Scripture from its first page to its last – namely, that, as man’s sin subjected the creatures to ‘vanity,’ so his redemption shall be their glorifying.”
+Alexander Maclaren wrote that Psalm 148 continues “…a line of thought which runs through Scripture from its first page to its last – namely, that, as man’s sin subjected the creatures to ‘vanity,’ so his redemption shall be their glorifying.”

-This call to all creation to praise Yahweh was not an empty wish.
+This call to all creation to praise Yahweh is not an empty wish.
 Revelation 5:11-13 tells us specifically that it will be fulfilled.
 “O what a hymn of praise is here!
 It is a universal chorus!
 All created nature have a share, and all perform their respective parts.”
 (Adam Clarke)